mini-kep/parcer-template/README.md

 # Data structure

-Parseing result is a list of dictionaries.
-Each dictionary represents one observation in time for a variable.
+Parsing result is a list of dictionaries.
+Each dictionary represents one observation in time for a variable (datapoint).
 Datapoint dictionary has `date`, `freq`, `name` and `value` keys.

 Example: